SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 and bifurcation plotting.
 This makes DifferentialEquations.jl a full-stop solution for differential equation analysis which also achieves high performance.

-## Example 3: Solving Nonhomogeneous Equations via Parameterized Functions
+## Example 3: Solving Nonhomogeneous Equations using Parameterized Functions
-The support for parameterized functions can also be used for defining nonhomogeneous ordinary differential equations (these are also refered to as ODEs with nonzero right-hand sides).
-They are frequently used as models for dynamical systems with external (in general time-varying) inputs.
+Parameterized functions can also be used for building **nonhomogeneous ordinary differential equations** (these are also referred to as ODEs with **nonzero right-hand sides**).
+They are frequently used as models for dynamical systems with external (in general time-varying) **inputs**.
 As an example, consider a [model of a pendulum](https://en.wikipedia.org/wiki/Pendulum_(mathematics)) consisting of a slender rod of length `l` and mass `m`:

 ```math
 \begin{align*}